Chandhana-sanoj/retail-sales-customer-analytics/README.md

-Customer Shopping Behavior Analysis
+Customer Shopping Behavior Analysis (SQL, Python, Power BI) Project Overview

-SQL • Python • Power BI

-Project Overview

-This project simulates a corporate-grade, end-to-end data analytics workflow for a retail business.
-The objective is to transform raw customer transaction data into actionable business insights that support strategic decision-making.
+This project simulates a corporate-grade, end-to-end data analytics workflow focused on understanding customer shopping behavior in a retail environment.
+The objective is to demonstrate how raw transactional data can be transformed into meaningful business insights that support strategic decision-making.

-The analysis focuses on understanding customer segments, purchase drivers, loyalty patterns, and revenue trends using Python, SQL, and Power BI.
+The analysis covers customer demographics, purchasing patterns, loyalty behavior, and revenue drivers using Python for data preparation, SQL for analysis, and Power BI for visualization.

 Business Problem

-A retail company wants to better understand customer shopping behavior in order to:
+A retail company wants to better understand how customers interact with its products and services in order to improve sales performance, customer engagement, and long-term loyalty.
+Management has observed variations in purchasing behavior across demographics, product categories, and purchasing conditions such as discounts, seasons, and subscription status.

-Improve sales performance

-Increase customer engagement and loyalty

-Optimize marketing and product strategies

-Key areas of interest include:

-Demographics and customer segments

-Product categories and purchasing trends

-Discounts, subscriptions, and repeat purchases

-Revenue contribution across different customer groups

-Core Business Question:
+The core business question addressed in this project is:

-How can the company leverage consumer shopping data to identify trends, improve customer engagement, and optimize marketing and product strategies?
+How can consumer shopping data be leveraged to identify trends, improve customer engagement, and optimize marketing and product strategies?

-Dataset Overview
+Dataset Description

-Total Records: 3,900 transactions

-Total Columns: 18

-Key Features:

-Customer demographics: age, gender, location, subscription status

-Purchase details: item, category, price, season, size, color

-Behavioral metrics: discounts, promo usage, previous purchases, purchase frequency, review ratings, shipping type

-Missing Data:

-37 missing values in the review_rating column
+The dataset contains 3,900 customer purchase records with 18 features, including customer demographics, product details, transaction values, subscription status, discount usage, purchase frequency, and review ratings.
+Minor missing values were present in the review rating field and were handled during preprocessing.

-Tools & Technologies
+Tools and Technologies

-Python: pandas, NumPy (data cleaning & feature engineering)

-SQL: PostgreSQL (business queries & analysis)
+Python (pandas, NumPy) was used for data cleaning, transformation, and feature engineering.
+PostgreSQL was used to perform SQL-based business analysis.

-Power BI: interactive dashboard & visualization
+Power BI was used to create an interactive dashboard for stakeholder reporting.

-Jupyter Notebook: analysis workflow
+Jupyter Notebook and GitHub were used for analysis workflow and project documentation.

-GitHub: version control & project documentation

-Project Workflow
-Data Preparation & Exploratory Analysis (Python)
+Data Preparation and Exploratory Analysis (Python)

-Loaded and explored the dataset using pandas

-Standardized column names for readability

-Handled missing values in review_rating using median imputation by category

-Created new features:

-age_group (Young Adult, Adult, Middle-aged, Senior)

-purchase_frequency_days derived from purchase frequency

-Checked data consistency and removed redundant columns

-Prepared the cleaned dataset for SQL analysis
+The raw dataset was cleaned and standardized by renaming columns, handling missing values, and validating data consistency.
+New analytical features were created, including customer age groups and purchase frequency in days.
+Redundant fields were removed, and the final dataset was prepared for SQL-based analysis.

 Data Analysis (SQL)

-The cleaned dataset was loaded into PostgreSQL to simulate real-world business queries.
+The cleaned dataset was loaded into PostgreSQL to simulate real-world analytical queries.
+SQL was used to analyze revenue distribution, customer spending behavior, discount effectiveness, subscription impact, customer loyalty segmentation, product performance, and demographic-based revenue contribution.
+Queries were written with a business-driven approach to reflect how analysts work in production environments.

-Key questions answered:

-Revenue comparison by gender

-High-spending customers who used discounts

-Top 5 products by average review rating

-Purchase behavior by shipping type

-Subscriber vs non-subscriber spending patterns

-Discount dependency by product

-Customer segmentation (New, Returning, Loyal)

-Top products within each category

-Relationship between repeat purchases and subscriptions

-Revenue contribution by age group

-All queries were written with a business-first mindset, focusing on insights rather than syntax.

-Visualization & Dashboard (Power BI)
+Visualization and Insights (Power BI)

-An interactive Power BI dashboard was created to present insights clearly to stakeholders.
+An interactive Power BI dashboard was developed to communicate insights clearly and effectively.
+The dashboard includes key performance indicators such as total customers, revenue by category, subscription split, spending by age group, and filters for product category, shipping type, and subscription status.
+The dashboard enables stakeholders to explore patterns and make data-driven decisions.

-Dashboard Highlights:

-Total customers & average purchase value

-Revenue by product category

-Subscription vs non-subscription split

-Sales and revenue by age group

-Customer filters (category, shipping type, subscription status)

-The dashboard enables quick exploration and data-driven decision-making.

 Key Insights

-Subscribers generate higher long-term value despite similar average purchase amounts

-Loyal customers form the largest segment, highlighting retention opportunities
+Subscribed customers contribute higher long-term revenue compared to non-subscribers.
+Repeat and loyal customers form a significant portion of total revenue.

-Certain products rely heavily on discounts, impacting margins
+Certain products rely heavily on discounts, which may impact profitability.

-Middle-aged and young adult customers contribute the most revenue
+Middle-aged and young adult customers are the highest revenue-generating segments.

-Express shipping customers tend to spend slightly more per purchase
+Customers opting for faster shipping tend to spend slightly more per transaction.

 Business Recommendations

-Promote subscription benefits to increase long-term revenue

-Introduce loyalty programs for high-repeat customers
+Strengthen subscription and loyalty programs to improve retention and lifetime value.

-Optimize discount strategies to protect margins
+Optimize discount strategies to balance customer acquisition and profit margins.

-Highlight top-rated and high-performing products in campaigns

-Focus marketing efforts on high-revenue customer segments
+Focus marketing efforts on high-revenue customer segments and top-performing products.
+Use product ratings and purchase behavior to guide inventory and promotional decisions.